AdobeDocs/experience-manager-cloud-service.en/help/onboarding/accessibility/quick-guide-wcag.md

 ### What is New in WCAG 2.1 {#what-is-new}

-[What's New in WCAG 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/) provides valuable information about the delta between WCAG and 2.0 and WCAG 2.1.
+[What's New in WCAG 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/) provides valuable information about the delta between WCAG 2.0 and WCAG 2.1.

 The section [WCAG 2.0 and 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/#versions) further clarifies the status of their relationship.